lpinca/shopify-token/README.md

 - `scopes` - Optional - An array of strings or a comma-separated string that specifies the list of scopes e.g. `'read_content,read_themes'`.
 Defaults to `'read_content'`.
+- `timeout` - Optional - A number that specifies the milliseconds to wait for the server to send a response to the HTTPS request initiated by the `getAccessToken` method before aborting it.
+Defaults to 60000, or 1 minute.

 #### Return value